 Bullying may take various forms, including without limitation, one or more of the following: harassment, threats, intimidation, stalking, physical violence, sexual harassment, sexual violence, theft, public humiliation, destruction of property, or retaliation for asserting or alleging an act of bullying.
+All of these forms of bullying, including any form of retaliation as defined below, are strictly prohibited.
 This list is meant to be illustrative and non-exhaustive.

 Bullying behaviors may also qualify as other inappropriate behaviors listed in the SCC.
 When deciding whether inappropriate behavior constitutes bullying, administrators should consider the student’s intent, the frequency or recurrence of the inappropriate behavior, and whether there are power imbalances between the students involved.
 While bullying is often characterized by repeated acts, sometimes a single incident constitutes bullying depending on the student’s intent and power imbalances.

 “Cyberbullying” means using information and communication technologies to bully.
 This definition includes cyberbullying by means of technology that is not owned, leased, or used by Great Lakes Academy when an administrator or teacher receives a report that bullying through this means has occurred.
 This Policy does not require a district or school to staff or monitor any nonschool-related activity, function, or program.